Fierce Advocate for Educational Opportunity

 During the August 2010 recess, Garamendi rushed back to Washington to vote for the Education Jobs and Medicaid Act, which kept well over 100,000 teachers across America in the classroom, including 16,500 California teachers.

 Earlier in the year, Garamendi's leadership on the Science and Technology Committee helped the COMPETES Act clear the House floor.
-COMPETES includes a robust investment in science, technology, engineering, and mathematics (STEM) education and funds billions in research at our universities and labs.
-While the legislation was stalled in the Senate, Garamendi is hopeful it will become law in the 112th Congress.
+COMPETES included a robust investment in science, technology, engineering, and mathematics (STEM) education and funds billions in research at our universities and labs.
+It failed in the Senate, but Garamendi continues to look for ways to incorporate elements of COMPETES in other legislation.